peakresponse/peak-ios-prkit/README.md

 ## License

-PRKit is available under the MIT license.
+PRKit is available under the GNU Lesser General Public License license, Version 3.
 See the LICENSE file for more info.